 Wound healing is a complex process involving hemostasis, inflammation, proliferation and tissue remodeling.1-6 However, not all wounds heal in a normal period of time.
-Some wounds developed into chronic wounds, in which the injured tissue stayed in a state of pathologic inflammation, leading to protracted and incomplete healing, even non-healing.7-9 The most common chronic wounds include pressure ulcers, vascular ulcers, and DFUs, with DFUs as the representative and most intractable chronic wounds.
+Some wounds develop into chronic wounds, in which the injured tissue stays in a state of pathologic inflammation, leading to protracted and incomplete healing, even non-healing.7-9 The most common chronic wounds include pressure ulcers, vascular ulcers, and DFUs, with DFUs as the representative and most intractable chronic wounds.
+Diabetes is the main contributor to diagnosed chronic wounds.
 The population of adult diabetic patients has reached 450 million worldwide, almost 6% of the total population.
-Diabetics patients are prone to develop DFUs, which are estimated to occur in 15% of all diabetic patients.10 DFUs have a poor prognosis, bring endless pain and substantial economic burden to the patients, and often lead to amputation.^{7, 10-14} DFUs are widely used models for chronic wounds in the development of more effective strategies for chronic wound healing.^{10, 15}
+Diabetic patients are prone to develop DFUs, which are estimated to occur in 15% of all diabetic patients.
+DFUs have a poor prognosis, bring endless pain and substantial economic burden to the patients, and often lead to amputation.7,10-14 DFUs are widely used models for chronic wounds in the development of more effective strategies for chronic wound healing.

-Nitric oxide (NO) is an endogenous gasotransmitter, which plays a central role in the regulation of wound healing processes including inflammatory response, antimicrobial action, cell proliferation, collagen formation and angiogenesis.^{2, 7, 16-21} NO is endogenously generated from the terminal guanidine moiety of L-arginine catalyzed by three different forms of nitric oxide synthases (NOSs), namely neuronal NOS (nNOS), endothelial NOS (eNOS), and inducible NOS (iNOS).^{16, 22} The constitutive isozymes nNOS and eNOS are expressed in vascular endothelial cells and neurons respectively.^{23, 24} The third isozyme, iNOS, generated only in response to acute inflammatory stimuli.7, 25 It is generally believed that nNOS and eNOS are essential for maintaining normal physiological homeostasis, and iNOS is related to injury healing.
-In the inflammatory stage, NO involves in the immune response regulation, and possesses a wideranging antibacterial activity.
-In the proliferative stage, keratinocytes proliferation at the wound edge is iNOSdependent, the re-epithelialization is also NO-dependent.26 NO can promote the migration and proliferation of fibroblasts, which have an important role in collagen production and deposition for wound healing.27 Furthermore, NO can stimulate the migration and proliferation of endothelial cells, thus plays a key role in angiogenesis.28-35 Declined endogenous production
+Nitric oxide (NO) is an endogenous gasotransmitter, which plays a central role in the regulation of wound healing processes including inflammatory response, antimicrobial action, cell proliferation, collagen formation and angiogenesis.2,7,16-21 NO is endogenously generated from the terminal guanidine moiety of L-arginine catalyzed by three different forms of nitric oxide synthases (NOSs), namely neuronal NOS (nNOS), endothelial NOS (eNOS), and inducible NOS (iNOS).16,22 The constitutive isozymes nNOS and eNOS are expressed in vascular endothelial cells and neurons respectively.
+The third isozyme, iNOS, is generated only in response to acute inflammatory stimuli.
+It is generally believed that nNOS and eNOS are essential for maintaining normal physiological homeostasis, and iNOS is related to injury healing.
+In the inflammatory stage, NO is involved in the immune response regulation, and possesses a wide-ranging antibacterial activity.
+In the proliferative stage, keratinocyte proliferation at the wound edge is iNOSdependent, the re-epithelialization is also NO-dependent.
+NO can promote the migration and proliferation of fibroblasts, which have an important role in collagen production and deposition for wound healing.
+Furthermore, NO can stimulate the migration and proliferation of endothelial cells, and thus plays a key role in angiogenesis.28-35 Declined endogenous production of NO caused by large-area infection and insufficient blood supply, especially in chronic wounds, has been proved to be linked to impaired wound healing.
+Therefore, supplementation of NO at the wound site represents a promising treatment strategy.